acicca01/cyber/README.md

 # cyber
 Cyber Threat Detection Competition

-The purpose of this project is to build a predictive model capable of distinguishing between intrusive traffick and normal traffic in a 802.11 network
+The purpose of this project is to build a machine learning predictive model capable of distinguishing between normal and intrusive IEEE 802.11 traffic.